aliasgar-akil/Olist-E-Commerce-SQL-Analytics/README.md

 The largest revenue contribution comes from **Health & Beauty (9.38%)**, followed by **Watches & Gifts (8.98%)** and **Bed Bath Table (7.73%)**.
 The top five categories together account for approximately **40% of total revenue**.

-These categories are important revenue drivers and could receive greater attention through **better inventory availability, promotions, marketing, and seller growth**.
+These categories are important revenue drivers and could receive greater attention through **better inventory availability, promotions, and marketing**.
 At the same time, lower-performing categories can be reviewed to identify opportunities for improvement.

 ### 5. Address Regional Delivery Challenges